 sp_recompile looks for an object in the current database only.

-The queries used by stored procedures, or triggers, and user-defined functions are optimized only when they are compiled.
+The queries used by stored procedures, or triggers, and user-defined functions are optimized only when they're compiled.
 As indexes or other changes that affect statistics are made to the database, compiled stored procedures, triggers, and user-defined functions may lose efficiency.
 By recompiling stored procedures and triggers that act on a table, you can reoptimize the queries.

 Recompiling a stored procedure with every execution is one of the less efficient ways to combat query plan issues caused by parameterization.
-The feature Parameter Sensitive Plan optimization introduced in SQL Server 2022 (16.x) Preview attempts to mitigate this problem automatically.
+The feature Parameter Sensitive Plan optimization introduced in SQL Server 2022 (16.x) attempts to mitigate this problem automatically.
 In prior versions, instead of calling

 sp_recompile with each execution, consider: